Barbara1998/NodeJs/README.md

 Nodejs projects's history

 # Description
-Part1 : work on the framework ExpressJS
+Part1 in 02_Express : work on the framework ExpressJS
-Part2 : work on TypeScript and transpilation
+Part2 in 02_Typescript : work on TypeScript and transpilation

+# Contributors
+* Cynthia Quaye
+* Barbara Germaneau
+> TD01 SI inter